TV 2 Echo

 TV 2 Echo is a Danish television station which replaced TV 2 Zulu on 27 March 2023.

 It is primarily aimed at viewers between 20 and 30 years of age.
-It started in 2018 as a social media-based platform for young people before becoming a TV channel when it replaced TV 2 Zulu.
+It started in 2018 as a social media-based platform for young people before becoming a Television channel when it replaced TV 2 Zulu.

 It holds its annual EchoPrisen awards every year since 2023, created as a replacement for the Zulu Awards from the channel's predecessor.